chirpy2605/voron/V0/Yavoth/README.md

 - 2024-06-14 Raised the height of the LED mounts for a tighter
 - 2024-06-28 Added cowls with a 5mm rear offset to allow more room for wiring and cooling on printers that won't suffer from 5mm Y loss
   2024-06-30 Added Bowden mount

+## Release (BETA v2):

+- 2024-07-03 BETA2 release with regenerated cowls

+- 2024-07-03 Minor geometric changes to cowls

+- 2024-07-03 BETA v2 CAD released (please do not post Mods based on the BETA CAD)